lreimer/polyglot-palindrom/README.md

-# The Polyglot Palindrom
+# The Polyglot Palindrome

-Contains Palindrom implementations for various languages.
+Contains Palindrome implementations for various languages.